Vanessa Carlton: 2004–2005: Harmonium

-Carlton's second album, Harmonium, was released in November 2004.
-Harmonium debuted at number 33 on the Billboard 200 and descended quickly after, selling fewer than 150,000 copies by February 2006, which was considered a disappointment after her successful debut.
-The album was produced by Stephan Jenkins from rock band Third Eye Blind, and included darker themes than those on her debut album.
-Carlton and Jenkins had met and begun a relationship in mid-2002, when she and Third Eye Blind, of which Jenkins was lead singer, were on tour together.
-After seeing Carlton perform live Jenkins offered to produce her music, and according to Carlton they decided very quickly that they had the same vision for the album.
+Carlton's second studio album, Harmonium, was released in November 2004.
+Harmonium debuted at No. 33 on the Billboard 200 and descended quickly after, selling fewer than 150,000 copies by February 2006, which was considered a disappointment after her successful debut.
+The album was produced by Stephan Jenkins, the frontman of Third Eye Blind, and included darker themes than those on her debut studio album.
+Carlton and Jenkins had met on tour and begun a relationship in mid-2002.

 Carlton credited Jenkins with helping her to withstand pressure from record label executives who wanted to influence the recording.
-She said later that her label "wasn't very happy" about the decisions she made during the making of the album.
+The label then let the album languish on store shelves with little support.